Zinosine Tablets

 Studies have demonstrated that Zinc Carnosine reduces the symptoms associated with acid peptic disorders like heartburn, belching, nausea/vomiting, abdominal distension etc.

-Zinc Carnosine in Gastritis
+Zinc Carnosine in Gastritis1

 A double blind study evaluated the efficacy of Zinc Carnosine in acute and chronic gastritis on 173 subjects.
 Symptoms, such as epigastrium pain, bloody stools, heartburn, nausea, and vomiting, improved with Zinc Carnosine usage.
 No serious side effects were reported.
 Safety percentage came out to be 96.6% and 98.7% in 75 mg & 150 mg dose respectively.